-Green onions (or scallions) may seem one of those foods that doesn’t seem worth dehydrating….but think again!
+Green onions (or scallions) may seem like one of those foods that do not seem worth dehydrating….but think again!
 You can do something amazing with them to make them more versatile in your PREPared kitchen!

 Are they Scallions or Green Onions